BobBuildTool/bob/doc/manual/configuration.rst

 Type: Dictionary (String -> String)

-Declares arbitrary environment variables with values that should be passed to the upstream recipe.
+Declares arbitrary environment variables with values that should be passed to the downstream recipe.
 The values of the declared variables are subject to variable substitution.
 The substituted values are taken from the current package environment.
 Example::